lin-mengwei/lin-mengwei.github.io/activities.md

 Together with my colleagues at the UBSE and the PhD in Economics Program at the UB, we design a <a href="https://www.ub.edu/school-economics/phd-students-training/" target="_blank">PhD Training Framework</a>.
 These are fully demand-driven efforts to create the training I always wanted to receive.

 Below are some selected activities (within this framework) I am proud of as an initiator and organizer.
+They have been crucial support of the research journeys of my peers and myself.

 Happy to share my organizational experience; feel free to reach out.